Professor: Bo Jin Hatfield, Chairperson

 Programs in the Computer Science Department

-The Computer Science Department offers a well-integrated curriculum for its Computer Science major and Computer Science minor, Information Technology minor, and a diverse offering of Information Technology service courses.
+The Computer Science Department offers a well-integrated curriculum for its Computer Science major, Information Technology major, Computer Science minor, and Information Technology minor.
 With well-credentialed faculty, the department strives for excellence in providing students with a strong foundation in computer science and information technology concepts, processes, and tools.
 The department engages students in developing the analytical, design, technical, and communication skills necessary to be successful in computing fields or in graduate school.

 Computer Science Major